exakat/exakat/docs/Annex.rst

 * :ref:`Only variables should be passed by reference <typehinted-references>`
 * :ref:`Return value of foo() must be an instance of Bar, none returned  <typehint-must-be-returned>`
 * :ref:`The (real) cast is deprecated, use (float) instead <avoid-real>`
+* :ref:`The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence <concat-and-addition>`
+* :ref:`The behavior of unparenthesized expressions containing both '.' and '>>'/'<<' will change in PHP 8: '<<'/'>>' will take a higher precedence <concat-and-addition>`
 * :ref:`The each() function is deprecated.
 This message will be suppressed on further calls <php-7.2-removed-functions>`
 * :ref:`The parent constructor was not called: the object is in an invalid state <must-call-parent-constructor>`
 * :ref:`Too few arguments to function foo(), 1 passed and exactly 2 expected <wrong-number-of-arguments>`